sharath4444/speed_sense/README.md

 streamlit run app.py
 ```

 Once the application is running, it will open in your default web browser, and you can start testing your internet speed.

+## Deployed Link

+You can access the SpeedSense application at the following link: [SpeedSense](https://speedsense.streamlit.app/)

 ## Contributing